euanrussano/Blog_posts/2018-08-10-units-dimensions.md

----
-layout: post
-title: Units and Dimensions - What are the differences
+# Units and Dimensions - What are the differences
----

 A car is moving at 100 miles per hours.
 How many minutes it takes to go from A to B, distant 345 kilometers?